ArchiveTeam/IA.BAK/README.md

 * Linux (any not too minimal distribution)
 * OSX

+## System Requirements

+* RAM: 2GB (git-annex will need some ram while verifying the files you've downloaded.)
+* CPU: yes (the faster it can hash a file the better)

 ## care and feeding of your backup

 To be sure that your backup still exists and is still in good shape,